EOSIO/eos/EXCHANGE_README.md

 ### Validating Balance

-Now that we have received 3 deposits we should see that the exchange has a balance of 3.0000 EOS.
+Now that we have received 3 deposits we should see that the exchange has a balance of 3.0000 ENU.

 ```
-./enucli get currency balance enumivo.coin exchange EOS
+./enucli get currency balance enumivo.coin exchange ENU
-3.0000 EOS
+3.0000 ENU
 ```

 # Processing Withdraws

-(note, while generating this tutorial scott deposited another 1.0000 EOS (seq 3) for total exchange balance of 4.0000 EOS.)
+(note, while generating this tutorial scott deposited another 1.0000 ENU (seq 3) for total exchange balance of 4.0000 ENU.)

 When a user requests a withdraw from your exchange they will need to provide you with their enumivo account name and the amount to be withdrawn.
 You can then run the enucli command which will interact with the "unlocked" wallet running on `enunode` which should only enable localhost connections.
 More advanced usage would have a separate key-server (`keos`), but that will be covered later.

-Lets assume scott wants to withdraw `1.0000 EOS`:
+Lets assume scott wants to withdraw `1.0000 ENU`:
 ```
-./enucli transfer exchange scott  "1.0000 EOS"
+./enucli transfer exchange scott  "1.0000 ENU"
 executed transaction: 93e785202e7502bb1383ad10e786cc20f7dd738d3fd3da38712b3fb38fb9af26  256 bytes  8k cycles
-#   enumivo.coin <= enumivo.coin::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOS","memo":""}
+#   enumivo.coin <= enumivo.coin::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 ENU","memo":""}
 >> transfer
-#      exchange <= enumivo.coin::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOS","memo":""}
+#      exchange <= enumivo.coin::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 ENU","memo":""}
-#         scott <= enumivo.coin::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOS","memo":""}
+#         scott <= enumivo.coin::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 ENU","memo":""}
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```